 We also proposed that this standard should be increased, so that all properties would have an EPC rating of D by 31 March 2025.

 The Energy efficiency and condition standards in private rented housing consultation sought views on how a standard would work, how it would be enforced, and whether there are some situations where the owner would not be expected to bring the property up to standard.
-The Energy efficiency and condition standards in private rented housing consultation closed on 30 June 2017.
+The consultation closed on 30 June 2017.
 We appointed contractors to analyse the 198 responses and we published the analysis report on 14 November.

 Subject to the outcome of this consultation, Ministers will hold a second, shorter consultation on the proposed regulations allowing for a lead-in time to the start of any standard.

 We plan to consult on proposals to increase the energy efficiency of owner-occupier housing, including seeking views on the use of minimum standards and incentives, in winter 2017 to 2018.

 Minimum standards form part of the wider development of Scotland's Energy Efficiency Programme that aims to deliver the Scottish Government's designation of energy efficiency as a National Infrastructure Priority.